Indonesia set to release hundreds of prisoners under president's clemency plan

 Kristiyanto, a former Widodo ally who turned to harshly criticize the former president and his family, was sentenced last week to 3 1/2 years in prison for bribery in a 2019 legislative seat appointment scheme.

 Agtas said parliament also approved an end to criminal proceedings against former Trade Minister Tom Lembong, a onetime Widodo ally who broke with him during the 2024 presidential election to support political rival Anies Baswedan.
-Lembong was sentenced to more than four years and had been preparing to appeal before Subianto proposed him for clemency.
+Lembong was accused of abusing his authority as minister and sentenced to more than four years in prison.
+He had been preparing to appeal before Subianto proposed him for clemency.

 “Both have demonstrated service to the nation, and our priority now is to strengthen the unity of the nation,” Agtas said.